abrwn/simpledeck/README.md

 Deliberately simple to avoid distraction and the need to fiddle (hopefully similar to DJing with records in that respect)...

 Tested on iOS Safari as that's what I'm using it for.

 May work on other browsers.

+### Known issues
+(not planning to fix right now as I'm really only using it on Safari iOS)

-I believe Chrome may not support reverse playback when seeking backwards.
+* I believe Chrome may not support reverse playback when seeking backwards.
+* Tempo slider not orientated correctly in Safari for macOS.